christian-schlichtherle/truevfs-archetype/README.md

 # TrueVFS Archetype

-Archetype modules generate sample code for using or extending TrueVFS.
+The TrueVFS Archetype modules generate sample code for using or extending TrueVFS.